 - Newspaper, Periodical, Book, and Directory Publishers

-Journalists in these mediums write for local, state, and national publications about general news topics.
+Journalists in these media write for local, state, and national publications about general news topics.

 - Radio and Television Broadcasting

-Professionals in this industry translate news into radio segments, newscasts, and other types of digital media that can be streamed and aired.
+Professionals in this industry turn news into radio segments, newscasts, and other types of digital media that can be streamed and aired.

 - Other Information Services

-This industry refers to specialized news areas such as health and wellness, environmental sustainability, food, and international topics.
+This industry includes specialized news areas such as health and wellness, environmental sustainability, food, and international topics.

 - Colleges, Universities, and Professional Schools